 Known risk factors that vary by race and ethnicity include [222-226]:

-For example, compared to Hispanic/Latina women and African-American women, white women are more likely to put off childbirth and to have fewer children, each of which increases the risk of breast cancer [6,213,215,217].
+For example, compared to Hispanic/Latina women and African-American women, white women are more likely to put off childbirth and to have fewer children [7,222,224-226].
+Each of these factors increases breast cancer risk .